iamshaivi/memory-match/README.md

 4. Try to beat your best move count!

 ## Tech Stack
-- Pure HTML / CSS / JavaScript
+- HTML / CSS / JavaScript
 - No frameworks or dependencies
 - Single file — works offline